-Federal regulations (34 CFR 668.34) require all students receiving Federal Title IV Financial Aid funds maintain standards of reasonable academic progress in the completion of their degree.
-UAT has developed a standard of SAP to monitor a student's academic progress in accordance to the most recent federal and state regulations.
-These standards require students to achieve a cumulative grade point average (CGPA) that is consistent with meeting graduation requirements, demonstrate they are progressing through their program at a pace that will ensure graduation within the maximum timeframe and complete their degree within a specified maximum timeframe.
+Federal regulations (34 CFR 668.34) require all students receiving federal Title IV financial aid funds to maintain standards of reasonable academic progress in the completion of their degree.
+UAT has developed a standard of SAP to monitor a student's academic progress in accordance with the most recent federal and state regulations.
+These standards require students to achieve a Cumulative Grade Point Average (CGPA) that is consistent with meeting graduation requirements, demonstrate they are progressing through their program at a pace that will ensure graduation within the maximum timeframe and complete their degree within a specified maximum timeframe.
 A student's entire academic history is considered whether or not the student received federal financial aid.

 SAP will be evaluated at the end of each student's semester.
 For a student to meet the standards of SAP, the student must meet the CGPA, completion and maximum time frame criteria below.
-Failure to meet any of these standards may result in suspension of eligibility for financial aid and/or VA educational benefits.
+Failure to meet any of these standards may result in suspension of eligibility for financial aid and/or Veterans educational benefits.